Welcome to the first day of summer in 2017, also known as the Summer Solstice.

-There are plenty of ways to celebrate the first day of summer here in Mississauga, whether it be visiting one of our beautiful parks, enjoying time in Streetsville or Celebration Square, going for a walk/run/cycle along our network of paths, sitting on your patio or visiting one of our many restaurant patios, or heading south to beautiful Port Credit.
+There are plenty of ways to celebrate the first day of summer here in Mississauga, whether it be visiting one of our beautiful parks, enjoying time in Streetsville, Malton, Meadowvale, Clarkson, Celebration Square or any of the beautiful parts of our city, going for a walk/run/cycle along our network of paths, sitting on your patio or visiting one of our many restaurant patios, or heading south to beautiful Port Credit.

 So get out there and enjoy all our city has to offer not just today but for as many days as possible!